Skip to content

 This character is vital to the storyline and particularly vital for Marnie’s own personal growth as a character.
 But a real person like Benjamin Chase would be annoying as hell.

 Benjamin Chase — proving even whiny people can sometimes be heroes.
-When it suits them.
+But only when it suits them.

 Want More of Benjamin Chase and the Rest of The Enigman Cave?